open-crosspost/open-crosspost-proxy-service/README.md

-# Twitter API Proxy (Deno Version)
+# Social Media API Proxy (Deno Version)

-A secure Deno-based proxy for the Twitter API that allows authorized frontends to perform Twitter actions on behalf of users who have granted permission.
-The system securely stores OAuth tokens, handles refreshes, enforces rate limits, and supports all major Twitter API functions including media uploads.
+A secure Deno-based proxy for social media APIs that allows authorized frontends to perform actions on behalf of users who have granted permission.
+The system securely stores OAuth tokens, handles refreshes, enforces rate limits, and supports all major API functions including media uploads.
+Initially focused on Twitter, the architecture is designed to be platform-agnostic to support additional social media platforms in the future.

 ## Migration to Deno